haochenuw/coupgame/Notes.md

 - corner case...when chose b from c/b/s and only 2 players left.
 Should not stuck.

-- when player died, should skip the surrender.
+- (>=3) when player died, should skip the surrender.

-- BIG BUG: when false reveal on challenging a block, should still commit the action!
+- ~~BIG BUG: when false reveal on challenging a block, should still commit the action!~~ Thursday, July 8, 2021

+- 3 players => should hide the challenge panel after skipping challenge *after the other player blocked.

 ## Feedbacks